-Eaton Vance Tax-Advantaged Dividend Income Fund (the "Fund") is a diversified, closed-end management investment company, which commenced operations on September 30, 2003.
-The Fund offers investors the opportunity to achieve a high level of after-tax total return through a professionally managed portfolio consisting primarily of dividend-paying common and preferred stocks.
+Eaton Vance Tax-Advantaged Global Dividend Opportunities Fund (the "Fund") is a diversified, closed-end management investment company, which commenced operations on April 30, 2004.
+The Fund seeks to achieve a high level of after-tax total return through a professionally managed portfolio consisting primarily of dividend-paying common and preferred stocks of U.S. and foreign issuers.
 The Fund's return is expected to consist primarily of tax-advantaged dividend income and capital appreciation.
-Investments are based on Eaton Vance Management's ("Eaton Vance" or the "Adviser") internal research and ongoing company analysis, which is generally not available to individual investors.
+In its investment program, the Fund will consider the potential effects of inflation on shareholder capital.
+Investments are based on Eaton Vance Management's ("Eaton Vance" or the "Adviser") and Eaton Vance Advisers International Ltd.'s ("EVAIL" or the "Sub-Adviser") internal research and ongoing company analysis, which is generally not available to individual investors.
 An investment in the Fund may not be appropriate for all investors.
 There is no assurance that the Fund will achieve its investment objective.